Directive on Copyright in the Digital Single Market

-Content
+Provisions

 Article numbers refer to the draft version of this copyright directive up through around 20 March 2019; the approved directive reorders several of the articles, such as draft Article 13 becoming the Directive's Article 17.

 Article 3 and 4

 Article 3 introduces a copyright exception for text and data mining (TDM) for the purposes of scientific research and article 4 for any TDM.
-The COREPER version had both a mandatory and an optional extension.
+The original COREPER version had both a mandatory and an optional extension.

 These exceptions predate the rise of generative AI and the copyright questions associated with it.
 But the fact that the EU's 2024 AI Act explicitly refers to the commercial TDM exception in article 4 "is widely seen as a clear indication of the EU legislator’s intention that the exception covers AI data collection", a view that was also endorsed in a 2024 German court decision.
 Unlike the TDM exception for scientific research in article 3, the more general exception in article 4 only applies if the copyright holder has not opted out.

 Depending on whether it acknowledges the public domain status of facts and information, the TDM exception could increase or decrease restrictions compared to the status quo.

 Article 5

 Article 5 introduces a mandatory exception for the use of copyrighted works as part of "digital and cross-border teaching activities".
 This article clarifies that educational establishments can make non-commercial use of copyrighted works for illustrative purposes.

 There have been worries from the educational sector that the exception proposed in article 5 is too limiting.
 For example, the sector proposes to broaden the scope of "educational establishments" to include cultural heritage institutions.
 The most debated part of the article is 5(2), under which the exception would not be available if there are "adequate licenses" available in the market.

-The COREPER version has changes to reflect the arguments of the education sector, but still includes the debated article 5(2).